Non Celiac Gluten Sensitivity, By Dr. Millie Lytle ND, MPH, CNS

 Dietary Nutrients important for a Gluten-Free Diet

-- Probiotics are an excellent gluten-free supplement to address symptoms of irregular bowel movement, leaky gut and various food sensitivities.
-It will heal the gut, the immune system response in the intestines, restore villi and regulate digestion.
+Probiotics are an excellent gluten-free supplement to address symptoms of irregular bowel movement, leaky gut and various food sensitivities.
+Probiotics support the gut, the immune system response in the intestines, restore villi and regulate digestion.
 Probiotics also help regulate serotonin receptors in the gut, improving depression and helping mood.
 Wow, flour does not do that!

 2 Sellitto M, et al. Proof of concept of microbiome–metabolome analysis and delayed gluten exposure on celiac disease autoimmunity in genetically at-risk infants.
 PLoS ONE 7(3):e33387 (2012); http://dx.doi.org/10.1371/journal.pone.0033387.

 6 DiGiacomo DV, Tennyson CA, Green PH, Demmer RT.
 Prevalence of gluten-free diet adherence among individuals without celiac disease in the USA: results from the Continuous National Health and Nutrition Examination Survey 2009-2010.
 Scand J Gastroenterol.
 2013;48(8):921-5.